Sulzer (manufacturer): Ownership structure

 The Sulzer Ltd shares are registered at the SIX Swiss Exchange.
 As of 29 May 2018, Tiwel Holding AG (controlled by Renova Group) held a total of 48.82% of Sulzer's share capital.

-Board of Directors
+Board of directors

-Sulzer’s Board of Directors consists of six members, none of which has ever held an executive position at the company.
-Members of the Board of Directors are individually elected by Sulzer’s shareholders once a year at the company’s Annual General Meeting.
+Sulzer’s Board of Directors consists of seven members.
+Each member of the Board of Directors is individually elected or re-elected by Sulzer’s shareholders at the company’s Annual General Meeting.

 The current members of the Board of Directors of Sulzer Ltd are: